SwaggasDeCatas/emuThreeDS/README.md

 ![90%](https://progress-bar.dev/90?width=110)
 ~~Video Core currently crashes on `vkCreateSemaphore` and will require more work.~~
 ~~Video Core now crashes at rendering and is likely due to `window_info.render_surface` being null.~~
-Video core no longer crashes but will require testing after the filesystem rewrite.
+Video Core no longer crashes but will require testing after the filesystem rewrite.
+Video Core now appears to compile shaders faster (not timed).
+All Metal and Core::System& code has been moved to Objective-C++ and Swift, removing the need for SDL2.

 ### Web Service
 ![0%](https://progress-bar.dev/0?width=110)